-You will examine the forces that shape the international business environment and its impact on the operations and strategic outlook of international companies.
-The programme also covers the institutional structure of the international economy and examines how trade and financial flows are supported by international economic institutions.
-Throughout the programme, you will apply your learning to contemporary case studies in international business and international marketing.
+Central to this is the examination of the forces that shape the international business environment and their impact on the operations and strategic outlook of international companies necessary to flourish within dynamic business ecosystems.
+The course also covers the institutional structure of the international economy and examines how trade and financial flows are supported by international economic institutions.
+Throughout the course, you will apply your learning to contemporary case studies in international business and international marketing.

 Please note: The modules listed below are those currently intended for delivery during the next academic year and may be subject to change.
 They are included here to give an indication of how the course is structured.